McCulloch County License Hearing Guide

 Related Guides

-McCulloch DUI License Suspension & ALR Hearing
+McCulloch County DUI License Suspension & ALR Hearing

-Being arrested for DUI in McCulloch, Texas, can be a frightening experience.
+Being arrested for DUI in McCulloch County, Texas, can be a frightening experience.
 Not only are you facing potential jail time, fines, and a criminal record, but your driving privileges are also immediately at risk.
 It's crucial to understand that there are two separate processes happening simultaneously: the criminal case against you and an administrative process concerning your driver's license.
 This guide focuses on the latter, specifically the administrative license revocation (ALR) process and how to fight to keep your license.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

 This is the single most important thing you need to know right now.
-After a DUI arrest in McCulloch, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+After a DUI arrest in McCulloch County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
 This hearing is your opportunity to challenge the automatic suspension of your driver's license.

 Where to Request: The request must be made to the Texas Department of Public Safety (DPS).